Time

 Why is there such an apparent inequality of Time?
 There are degrees of health, wealth and social life, and you measure them all in time; they depend on how you use time.
 The River of Life is harmony.
 You tune into its current, face the Light and ascend.
 If you tune out and resist the River of Life, its current drags you under because you are not in harmony with life.

-Mother Love and time eternal are one.
-All time is based in and on the principle of Mother Love, and all Wisdom is based in space.
-Time is always now with Mother Love.
+Love, the eternal principle of duration, begets relative time.
+So, time is rooted in and and grows from the principle of Love.
+All space is rooted in and grows from Wisdom, the eternal principle of extension, by which the Godhead extends itself as space.
+Thus, space is rooted in and and grows from the principle of Wisdom.
+Time is always now with as Love.
 Space forever opens under Wisdom.
-Mother Love and Father Wisdom are ways of life.
+Spoken into manifestation by the eternal Word, Mother Love and Father Wisdom are the sum and substance of Creation, and ways of life.
 Mother Love, where selfless, is God’s timing.
 Father Wisdom is God’s spacing where selfless.

 Time without space is lifeless.
 Time needs a space for action.
 If Love is bound or limited, no action can result.
 To take advantage of time eternal requires space.
-Universal Mother Love transcends time and space, being eternal and everywhere simultaneously.—Edna Lister, Eternity Is Now Mine, May 9, 1965.
+Universal Father Wisdom and Mother Love transcend space and time, being eternal and everywhere simultaneously.–Edna Lister, Eternity Is Now Mine, May 9, 1965

 Top ↑